Kerala Assembly election result 2021: Meet 11 women MLAs, lone representative for UDF, who will join the Assembly

-Kerala Assembly election result 2021: Meet 11 women MLAs, lone representative for UDF, who will join the Assem
+Kerala Assembly election result 2021: Meet 11 women MLAs, lone representative for UDF, who will join Assembly

 Thiruvananthapuram, May 04: For the first time since 2001, there will be double digit representation of women MLAs in the Kerala Assembly as 11 of them have been elected to the 140 member house in the April 6 polls.